Pseudo-extended Markov chain Monte Carlo: Tempering targets with instrumental distributions

-In the case of importance sampling, we would choose a proposal $q(\cdot)$ which closely approximates the target $\pi(\cdot)$.
+In the case of importance sampling, we would choose an instrumental distribution $q(\cdot)$ which closely approximates the target $\pi(\cdot)$.
 However, this would assume that we could find a tractable instrumental distribution for $q(\cdot)$ which \emph{i)} sufficiently covers the support of the target and \emph{ii)} captures its multi-modality.
-Approximations, such as the Laplace approximation \citep{Rue2009} and variational Bayes (e.g., \citet{bishop2006pattern}, Chapter 10) could be used to choose $q(\cdot)$, however, such approximations tend to locate only one mode of the target.
+Approximations, such as the Laplace approximation \citep{Rue2009} and variational methods (e.g., \citet{bishop2006pattern}, Chapter 10) could be used to choose $q(\cdot)$, however, such approximations tend to be unimodal and not appropriate for approximating a multi-modal target.

-A significant advantage of the pseudo-extended framework \eqref{eq:extended-target} is that it permits a wide range of potential instrumental distributions.
+A significant advantage of the pseudo-extended framework eq. \eqref{eq:extended-target} is that it permits a wide range of potential instrumental distributions.
 Unlike standard importance sampling, we also do not require $q(\cdot)$ to be a distribution that we can sample from, only that it can be evaluated point-wise up to proportionality.
 This is a simpler condition to satisfy and allows us to find better instrumental distributions for connecting the modes of the target.
 In this paper, we utilize a simple approach for choosing the instrumental distribution which does not require a closed-form approximation of the target.
-Specifically, we use tempered targets as instrumental distributions.
+Specifically, we create an instrumental distribution by tempering the target.

 Tempering has previously been utilized in the MCMC literature to improve the sampling of multi-modal targets.
 Here we use a technique inspired by \citet{Graham} (see Section \ref{sec:tempered-mcmc}), where we consider the family of approximating distributions,